67b/TuscaloosaEvents/README.md

 * Branching and version control
 * Collaboration through pull requests and shared development
 * CI/CD (Continuous Integration / Continuous Deployment)
-* AI-assisted development using OpenAI Codex
+* AI-assisted development using OpenAI Codex, Claude Code, or GitHub Copilot.
 * APIs and automation
 * Experimentation with modern web and development tooling

 This project is intentionally open, collaborative, and educational.
 Think of it as a sandbox for learning, testing ideas, making mistakes, improving workflows, and exploring how humans and AI can build software together.

-Whether you are here to contribute code, learn Git basics, experiment with AI-assisted programming, or simply follow along, welcome aboard.

 ## What It Is

-A mobile-first static event aggregator for Tuscaloosa, Alabama.
+An event aggregator for Tuscaloosa, Alabama.
 The site is designed for GitHub Pages and uses committed JSON data so the public page does not need a backend.

 ## What It Does

-- Displays upcoming events from the University of Alabama, Visit Tuscaloosa, Tuscaloosa Patch, and Tuscaloosa Public Library.
+- Displays upcoming events from various places in the Tuscaloosa area.
-- Groups events by date and supports search, source filtering, and date-range filtering.
+- Groups events by date and supports search.
-- Lets visitors add events to their phone calendar by downloading an `.ics` file.
+- Lets visitors add events to their device's calendar by downloading an `.ics` file.
 - Keeps source links visible so visitors can confirm details before attending.

 ## Local Commands